internetarchive/dweb-transport/README.md

 ##Major Issues

-Please not there is an issue on some Firefox versions (seen on 54.0.1, not on 49.0.2 for example) that is currently leaking Threads and slowing the machine down drastically.
+Please not there is an issue with IPFS on some Firefox versions (seen on 54.0.1, not on 49.0.2 for example) that is currently leaking Threads and slowing the machine down drastically.
 This is being explored!
+Use it on Chrome for now, and expect it to crash every 5 minutes.

 ##See also: